oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

     -   Secure the published site URL by using <code>https</code> and the SSL/TLS listen port.
 For example, <code>https://wls.example.com:7002/saml2</code>.
 See [About SAML 2.0 General Services](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-F11352EE-6FF1-4B96-83B4-FA375BF4D5E5) in **Administering Security for Oracle WebLogic Server**.

-2. If you want to support the authentication of virtual users, then you need to configure an LDAP or RDBMS authentication provider and add each virtual user to that provider.
+2.  **Optional**: If you want to support the authentication of virtual users, then you need to configure an LDAP or RDBMS authentication provider and add each virtual user to that provider.
 The REST communication from WebLogic Remote Console does not directly support the use of virtual users.

     If you add the virtual user to the WebLogic Authentication provider, then you can use WebLogic Remote Console to create the user as described in [Create a User](../securing-domains#GUID-7A265AF1-F634-45EE-B685-C969A95DC476).
 Otherwise, to add a virtual user to the provider, you'll need to use an external tool specific to the provider.